VictorSotirov/logistics-company-project/README.md

 - Springboot
 - Java 11
 - Hibernate
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, Thymeleaf
 - Maven

 ## Getting Started

 How to run the project:

 1. Navigate to the root of the source code
 2. Run the following maven command:
    `mvn clean install
    `
    *Note: Make sure Java 11 is installed and in the PATH variable*

 Alternatively, clone the repository and import in your IDE

 ### Creating A Pull Request

 ## License

 Distributed under the MIT License.
 See [LICENSE](https://github.com/dannypopov/logistics-company-project/blob/main/LICENSE.md) for more information.

 ## Authors